omerbsezer/Fast-Terraform/SAMPLE08-S3-CloudFront-Static-WebSite.md

 ## SAMPLE-08: Provisioning S3 and CloudFront to serve Static Web Site

 This sample shows:
-- how to create S3 Bucket, copy the website to S3 Bucket, S3 bucket policy
+- how to create S3 Bucket,
+- how to to copy the website to S3 Bucket,
+- how to configure S3 bucket policy,
-- how to create CloudFront distribution to refer S3 Static Web Site
+- how to create CloudFront distribution to refer S3 Static Web Site,
+- how to configure CloudFront (default_cache_behavior, ordered_cache_behavior, ttl, price_class, restrictions, viewer_certificate).

 **Code:** https://github.com/omerbsezer/Fast-Terraform/blob/main/samples/s3-cloudfront-static-website/